pyusb/pyusb/docs/tutorial.rst

 for the ``write`` method.

-Since beta 2 version, instead of the number of bytes, you can also pass to ``read`` an array_ object in which the data will be read into.
+Since beta 2 version, instead of the number of bytes, you can also pass to ``read`` and ``ctrl_transfer`` an array_ object in which the data will be read into.
 In this case, the number of bytes to read will be the length of the array times the ``array.itemsize`` value.

 As in ``ctrl_transfer``, the ``timeout`` parameter is optional.
 When the ``timeout`` is omitted, it is used the ``Device.default_timeout`` property as the operation timeout.